 Embracing curiosity and learning through experience

-The goals of Nature's Classroom Montessori are to foster independence and to support children in moving toward a mastery of self and the environment.
-Classrooms are prepared Montessori environments designed to encourage children in their self-directed discovery of the world.
+The goals of Nature's Classroom Institute are to foster independence and to support children in moving toward a mastery of self and the environment.
+Activities are designed to encourage children in their self-directed discovery of the world.
 Interest-based activities encourage children to develop a love of learning and trust in their own ability to learn.

 Highlights of 2015 Nature’s Classroom